u-eff-gee/utr/README.md

 At the moment, physics processes for gammas, electrons/positrons, neutrons and other charged particles are available.
 Check Physics.cc to see which processes are defined.
 A description of the processes can be found in the [GEANT4 Physics Reference Manual](http://geant4.web.cern.ch/geant4/UserDocumentation/UsersGuides/PhysicsReferenceManual/fo/PhysicsReferenceManual.pdf)

-The physics list is optimized for NRF applications and largely inspired by the GEANT4 examples `TestEm7` and `Hadr04`.
+The physics list is optimized for NRF applications at HIGS and largely inspired by the GEANT4 examples `TestEm7` and `Hadr04`.

 #### 2.4.1 Transportation
 Mandatory for all particles.
 Without this, the simulation will do almost nothing.

 #### 2.4.2 EMPenelope, EMLivermore
 Uses the Penelope OR Livermore low-energy electromagnetic physics framework for gammas, electrons and positrons.
 Only one of them can be active at the same time.
 Both frameworks aim at a more precise description of these processes than the standard G4 physics which are optimized for particle physics applications at CERN.

+At the moment, only EMLivermore provides models for the interaction of polarized photons with matter, therefore, G4LivermorePolarized* is used by default.

 #### 2.4.3 HPNeutron
 A specialized neutron physics framework for low energies.